mcRPW/rpw/README.md

 - [RPW on Twitter](https://twitter.com/RPWapp)
 - [Planet Minecraft post](http://www.planetminecraft.com/mod/tool-resourcepack-workbench---the-ultimate-pack-creator/)

+## FAQ

+**Q: RPW opens images in Paint instead of Gimp.
+How to fix?**

+Please see issues #53 and #58.

+**Q: How to import an existing pack?**

+Either add it to library so you can remix it (library menu), or create a new project (project menu) and select "From existing pack".

 ## Support?

 For help with using RPW, please use our Gitter channel: